melvinhqb/CY-biblioTECH/README.md

 ### Run CY-biblioTECH

-To run the compiled program, please write the following command in your terminal :
+Run the compiled program by typing :

     ./exec

 ### Show all the Makefile's functions

-For more information about secondary commands, please write the following command in your terminal :
+More information about secondary commands by typing :

     make help